MSDS-6311/Big-Data-Analytics/Assign01.md

 To complete this assignment, perform the following

 1. Log into `main.data-science-ust.net`.
 Upon login, you are in your home directory, which is `/home/bob` if you are Bob.
 You can always go back to your home folder using `cd ~`.
 In paths, `~` is shorthand for your home folder.
-2. In your home directory, create a folder named `homework`
+2. In your home directory, create a folder named `homework`.
+Remove the `x` permission on the folder from others so that no one else can access your work.
 3. Inside `homework`, create another folder named `a01`
-4. Change the permissions on these folders so that other users cannot enter them, read them, or write to them.
-5. Inside `~/homework/a01`, create a text file named `data-science.txt` Edit the file and write your explanation of the principal differences between the use of the terms "statistics" and "data-science".
+4. Inside `~/homework/a01`, create a text file named `data-science.txt` Edit the file and write your explanation of the principal differences between the use of the terms "statistics" and "data-science".
-6. Inside `~/homework/a01`, create a text file named `big-data.txt`.
+5. Inside `~/homework/a01`, create a text file named `big-data.txt`.
 Edit the file and write your explanation of the defining characteristics of Big Data technologies.
-7. Create a file named `combine` that will become an executable bash script, containing one or more command lines.
+6. Create a file named `combine` that will become an executable bash script, containing one or more command lines.
 The script will combine the two text files into one.
 The contents of the files should be
 ```shell
 #!/bin/bash
 echo "# Chapter 1" > out.md